Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 Notably, while Qingming and Zhongyuan both involve prayers for one’s deceased ancestors, and in nearly all cases, the burning of paper offerings for the dead, they differ in several key aspects.

-In summary, Qingming is as an occasion for the remembrance of one’s ancestors and beloved deceased.
+In summary, Qingming is an occasion for the remembrance of one’s ancestors and beloved deceased.
 It is also for the cleaning of one’s family tombs.
 No Chinese family will ever fiddle with the graves of another family.

 On the other hand, Zhongyuan Jie involves prayers and offerings for the entire deceased community at large.
 In other words, charity for the spiritual community.